SeraphJACK/SimpleLogin/README.md

 ResourceLocation: `simplelogin:sqlite`

-SQLite storage provider might be more efficient than the file provider, but it needs a SQLite JDBC connector which has roughly 6 MB and I decided not to bundle it in Simple Login.
-Therefore, if you want to use this provider, you'll need to install a JDBC connector your self.
+SQLite storage provider might be more efficient than the file provider, but it needs an SQLite JDBC connector which has roughly 6 MB and I decided not to bundle it in Simple Login.
+Therefore, if you want to use this provider, you'll need to install a JDBC connector yourself.
 The simplest way to do that is to [download it][JDBC-Download] and copy `org/sqlite` and `META-INF/services` directories into Simple Login mod jar.

 [JDBC-Download]: https://repo1.maven.org/maven2/org/xerial/sqlite-jdbc/3.8.9.1/sqlite-jdbc-3.8.9.1.jar